 There are three elements that directly control how a messaging ticket is routed:

-- Support triggers are applied to the tickets created when a messaging conversation is passed to an agent.
+- Ticket triggers are applied to the tickets created when a messaging conversation is passed to an agent.
 They perform much like triggers applied to tickets created via other channels, but you may need to use them in other ways for messaging tickets.
-See Routing messaging tickets using Support triggers for more information.
+See Routing messaging tickets using ticket triggers for more information.

 - Chat routing rules define how agents are informed that there is a messaging ticket waiting in the queue.
 Specific agents or groups can be notified, or all agents can see a broadcast notification.
 If a Support trigger has routed the ticket to a specific agent or group of agents, only agents assigned to the ticket will receive a notification.
 Agents must click the notification to enter the conversation.
 See Setting up notification routing for live chat and messaging for more information.

-- Omnichannel routing allows you to direct tickets from multiple channels, including messaging, to team members based on their availability, capacity, and the ticket priority.
-See About omnichannel routing with unified agent status for more information.
+- Omnichannel routing allows you to direct tickets from multiple channels, including messaging, to team members based on their availability and capacity.
+On Professional and Enterprise plans, you can also route tickets based on priority and skills.
+See About omnichannel routing for more information.

-Additionally, there are elements that do not directly control ticket routing, but can be referenced by Support triggers, or can otherwise impact how a ticket is received by agents:
+Additionally, there are elements that do not directly control ticket routing, but can be referenced by ticket triggers, or can otherwise impact how a ticket is received by agents:

-- Transfer to agent events (Web Widget and mobile SDKs only) in any conversation flow created in bot builder will pass the conversation bot to an agent.
+- Transfer to agent events (Web Widget and mobile SDKs only) in any conversation bot created in bot builder will hand off the conversation to an agent.
 This creates a ticket associated with that conversation.
-These events can include custom ticket fields to collect information from customers that can be used when creating Support triggers.
-For more information on agent transfer events, see About bot builder.
+These events can be preceded by the Ask for details step, which uses custom ticket fields to collect information from customers that can be used when creating ticket triggers.
+For more information on these events, see Understanding answer step types.

 - Chat triggers can fire when a conversation is passed to a live agent (via an agent transfer event), or when the customer enters a comment in a messaging conversation with a live agent.
 An agent does not have to be actively participating in the conversation for these triggers to fire, but the conversation must have been passed from the bot to agent control.
 Chat triggers in messaging are generally used for auto responders, which can inform your customers that agent assistance is not currently available.
 See Creating an out-of-office message for Web Widget and mobile SDKs.